The idea of a Basic Income for all has become a key idea as the likely economic effects of Covid have become apparent.

 What am I saying?
 That humans are not essentially lazy!

 They love being active and social.
 Most will be creative in some way, and almost all will contribute to the community.
 Given freedom from basic money worries, people can and do find interesting lives and new ways of being useful.

-We Oldies are already showing that given financial stability, people can build their own self confidence and create a positive identity and be of value to Society other than by just paid work and accumulating cash.
+We of the older generation have already provided an excellent example that, given financial stability, people can build their own self confidence, create a positive identity and be of value to Society as well as by paid work.